Skip to main content

 Below is an overview of the key differences between CMMC Level 1 and 2:

-• CMMC Level 2 is a more rigorous requirement, designed to protect Controlled Unclassified Information (CUI).
+• CMMC Level 2 certification is more rigorous, designed to protect Controlled Unclassified Information (CUI).
 It incorporates 110 security controls, aligning with the practices outlined in NIST SP 800-171.
 CMMC Level 2 is intended for organizations handling more sensitive DoD data and requires a higher degree of cybersecurity maturity.

 What CMMC 2.0 level do I need?